-Creating a product strategy and building your own product roadmap in Excel or Google Sheets can get complicated as your team grows and the features you need require extra customizations.
-On the flip side, if you buy a specialized piece of software to manage product planning or product roadmapping, you are constrained to that software’s own feature set.
+Creating a great product strategy and building your own product roadmap in Excel or Google Sheets can get complicated as your team grows and the features you need require extra customizations.
+On the flip side, if you buy a specialized piece of software to manage product planning process or product roadmapping, you are constrained to that software’s own feature set.

 There are many different techniques for managing a

-, and sometimes the most important part is focusing more on the planning process rather than the final product.
+, and sometimes the most important part is focusing more on the product planning process rather than the final product.
 By building your own application that looks and feels like a real product roadmap software (without needing to be a programmer), you can get the best of both worlds.

 Find freedom on the canvas.

 What is a product roadmap?